rambling-dev/blog/content/post/2019-11-08-three-layer-cake.md

 ---

 # What is an aggregation service?
-An aggregation service is generally a restful web service that aggregates across multiple micro-services.
+An aggregation service is generally a RESTful web service that aggregates across multiple micro-services.
 It has a broader definition as described in [Enterprise Integration Patterns](https://camel.apache.org/manual/latest/aggregate-eip.html) but I am going to focus on using it in a micro-service context.
 ![Aggregator EIP](/aggregator_eip_pattern.png)